1. Home

 Conclusion: A People‑Powered Fry Revolution

-India’s French fry story is no fast‑food fad; it’s a rural transformation play blending crop science, engineering, data, and export economics.
+India’s French fry story is no fast-food fad; it’s a rural transformation play blending crop science, engineering, data, and export economics.
 Infrastructure alone won’t unlock it.
-Engineers, breeders, QA specialists, digital technologists, and field managers will.
+The sector is ready for lift-off — it’s time for future leaders to step in and steer.

 Test Your Knowledge on International Day for Biosphere Reserves Quiz.
 Take a quiz